theNorstroem/protoc-gen-furo-specs/README.md

 # protoc-gen-furo-specs
-protoc-gen-furo-specs is a protoc plugin to create a patch method for your pb.go messages.
-The method applys a delta for every field to an existing target of the same type according to the update_mask.

-It generates the method if your message type have a field **update_mask**.

 ## Use Case
-- Client sends a PATCH with update_mask (*google.protobuf.types.known.FieldMask*)
-- The Server loads the full data and applies the changes with original.PatchWithUpdateMask(deltapb)

 ## Parameters
 #### [exclude]
 Optional regex to match target files that should not be built.